Talks

-Here you can find our outreach videos.
+Here you can find talks given by scientists from CeMiSt.
 The dissemination language varies between English and Danish.

 Microbes on the Microphone - Science and Beers